Balsha98/Repository-JokeGenerator/README.md

-# Repository-JokeGenerator
+# JokeGenerator - Joke Generator Website
-JokeGenerator - Joke Generator Website
+The README file will soon be updated.